BrownUniversity/New-Users-Read-Me/README.md

 If you **don't** already have a GitHub account, you can join using this link: [GitHub Join](https://github.com/join)

 GitHub's accounts are globally unique to GitHub.
 Your **Brown ShortID** may **not** be available on GitHub.
 This is **OK**.
 Since you will be authenticating via Brown's Shibboleth what name you have on GitHub won't really matter.
-Your Shibboleth login authenticate you.
+Your Shibboleth login authenticates you.

 You may already have a GitHub account for personal or non-Brown related code work.
 You may use this for Brown's GitHub access as well.
 Brown does **not** have any special access to other projects on GitHub.